DinaGala/computor-v2/USAGE.md

 - Only square matrices have inverses.
 Attempting to invert a non-square matrix raises an error.
 - Inversion is computed exactly using rational arithmetic where possible; if the matrix is singular, a ValueError is raised.
 - `A^-1` is syntactic sugar for `A ^ -1` and uses the same logic (negative integer exponents require invertible square matrices).
+Note about matrix/vector semantics

+- The interpreter treats 1×N and N×1 matrices as vector-shaped.
+For convenience:
+	- `A * v` or `v * A` will perform matrix multiplication when the shapes are compatible and one operand is vector-shaped.
+This is a convenience rule — use `**` for unambiguous matrix multiplication when both operands are matrices.
+	- When two matrices have identical dimensions, `*` performs element-wise multiplication (not matmul).
+	- Inner products (1×N * N×1) currently produce a 1×1 matrix (printed as a single-row matrix `[ value ]`), not a bare scalar.

+These rules aim to make common matrix/vector workflows concise while keeping `**` available for explicit matrix multiplication.